 Our agreement is they pay me a percentage of each job they get from me as a referral fee.
 This system works well for all parties — the client gets their job done by a talented professional; the freelance copywriter gets new clients without doing any sales work; and I make some passive revenue.
 It’s grown into an effective business model for me.

 Some of the copywriters on my team have been with me for a few years.
-About 18 months ago, I expanded and brought into the mix a 28-year-old girl.
+About 18 months ago, I expanded and brought into the mix a 28-year-old woman.
 She was a freelancer doing copywriting work nights and weekends while keeping a full-time, day job during the week.
 She had much less experience than the other copywriters but impressed me with her go-getter attitude, so I took a chance and brought her on.
 Good decision.

 She killed it!